The COVID-19 List in the Family Courts

 Making a COVID-19 application

-Applications to the COVID-19 List of the Family Court must be filed by email at COVID19List@familycourt.gov.au.
-Application to the COVID-19 List of the Federal Circuit Court must be made to COVID19List@federalcircuitcourt.gov.au.
+Applications to the COVID-19 List of the FCFCA must be filed by email at [email protected].

 Applications must be accompanied by a cover letter for urgency and an affidavit of no more than six pages.
 This can be signed electronically and does not need to be signed by a witness.
-If applying to the Federal Circuit Court, a Notice of Risk should be included.
-If applying to the Family Court, a Notice of Child Abuse should be included.
+A Notice of Child Abuse, Family Violence or Risk should also be filed.

 A person making an application should copy the other party/ies into the email unless it is unsafe to do so.